chadsansing/cineris-campaign/world-building.md

 The city is otherwise lively and is the hub of trade between the dwarves and humans and dwarves and elves.

-The humans sail along the southern shore of Cineris to get to Portia or travel overland aling the southern coast.
+The humans sail along the southern shore of Cineris to get to Portia or travel overland sailing the southern coast.

 The elves usually sail down the east coast of Cineris, past the mountains, and around the southern coast back to Portia rather than risk the overland route through the mountains and wastes.